bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 # Ansible Playbook for Django on Webfaction

 DO NOT USE THIS!
-WORK IN PROGRESS
+PLAYBOOK NOT EXECUTABLE!
+WORK IN PROGRESS!

 ## Overview